Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 - Cost
 - Availability
 - Tools to write, compile, flash and debug programs
+- Learning curve, tutorials, libraries and examples

+If you are starting it is a good idea to pick a the most available microcontroller, as their cost is usually low with lots of materials available online.
+Such materials will minimize your development time, as no library must be ported and tested in a new platform.
+Only pick a different microcontroller if part of your specification demands, for example, hardware division must be available to avoid a GHz microcontroller or energy consumption must be less than uA.
+For complex projects the memory size and amount of GPIOs must be carefully considered, as their placement around the IC.
+Remember that some microcontrollers are 5V tolerant, which can save you a few extra components.
+The tools are usually free, their real cost is the learning curve that may consume a long time for inexperienced users.
+To avoid being tied to one IDE it is a good idea to start with a Makefile, which reveals the stages instead of hiding the entire process behind a few buttons.

 ## Makefile
 To compile and flash your project outside an IDE you need to execute separate tools in a specific order.